 “kill” from: “sphazo” (Strong’s #4969) – slay 8, kill 1, wound 1; 10.
 1) to slay, slaughter, butcher, 2) to put to death by violence, 3) mortally wounded

-SDA Bible Commentary Vol. 7, page 776, 777 (bottom right column under “A pair of balances” to top left of next page) It also remarks: “These balances may also be interpreted as a symbol of undue concern for the material necessities of life.”
-Thus, since no such parallel exists in scripture neither in the Spirit of Prophecy as in the writings of EGW, we can see here a striking example of the force of traditionally held belief.
+Seventh-day Adventist Bible Commentary, Vol. 7, page 776, 777 (bottom right column under “A pair of balances” to top left of next page) It also remarks: “These balances may also be interpreted as a symbol of undue concern for the material necessities of life.”
+Thus, since no such parallel exists in scripture, neither in the writings of E.G. White, we can see here a striking example of the force of traditionally held belief.

-see SDA Bible Commentary Vol. 7, page 776 (right column under “A black horse.”)
+see Seventh-day Adventist Bible Commentary, Vol. 7, page 776 (right column under “A black horse.”)

 “winked” from: “hupereido” (Strong’s #5237) “to overlook, take no notices of, not attend to”

-The Commentaries note on this passage: “It may be that although normally the white horses were not dispatched to the north, they may now have been sent in that direction because of the crises there.
+The Commentary’s note on this passage: “It may be that although normally the white horses were not dispatched to the north, they may now have been sent in that direction because of the crisis there.
 In times of emergency the agencies of Heaven combine to bring relief.”
-(SDA Bible Commentary Vol. 4, page 1098 (bottom right column under “After them.”)
+(Seventh-day Adventist Bible Commentary, Vol. 4, page 1098 (bottom right column under “After them.”)

-Mrs. White used the term “symbolic language” almost exclusively in context with the “book” of Revelation 5.
-Check it out in Manuscript Releases Vol. 20, page 197, Vol. 12, page 296, and Vol. 9, page 7.
-The only other example I can find, is about the prophecies of Hosea: “In symbolic language Hosea set before the ten tribes God’s plan of restoring to every penitent soul . . . the blessings granted Israel in the days of their loyalty . . .”(see Prophets and Kings page 298).
+White used the term “symbolic language” almost exclusively in context with the “book” of Revelation 5.
+Check it out in Manuscript Releases, Vol. 20, page 197, Vol. 12, page 296, and Vol. 9, page 7.
+The only other example I can find, is about the prophecies of Hosea: “In symbolic language Hosea set before the ten tribes God’s plan of restoring to every penitent soul . . . the blessings granted Israel in the days of their loyalty . . .”(see Prophets and Kings by E.G. White, page 298).

-see SDA Bible Commentary Vol. 7, page 777 (left column, mid way)
+see Seventh-day Adventist Bible Commentary, Vol. 7, page 777 (left column, mid-way)